0x00DAO/HappiJack/README.md

 ## Conclusion

 HappiJack is an exciting and rewarding blockchain-based guessing game that is easy to play, fair, and secure.
-With lucrative rewards and transparent gameplay, it provides a thrilling and engaging experience for players.
+With lucrative rewards and transparent gamePlay, it provides a thrilling and engaging experience for players.
 Join HappiJack today and start playing!